OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 **Connected services and skills**.
 To enable greater personalization and productivity, you can give Cortana permission to (i) collect data from other Microsoft and third-party services, and (ii) provide your information to those services.
 When enabled, Cortana provides your requests and responses to those services or third parties to enable them to provide you their information or services.
 With your permission, Cortana can send additional information (e.g., your location).
 Information you share with a third party is governed by the third party’s privacy policy and terms.
 Cortana also uses data about your use of connected services and skills to improve and develop Cortana and other Microsoft products.
 For example, we use this data, including your query sent to the third party, to improve speech recognition and user-intent understanding within Microsoft products.
 Below are examples of how your data is processed when you use connected services and skills:

-*   If you choose to connect Cortana to your work or school account, Cortana can access data stored in Office 365 to help you stay up to date, manage your email and calendar, and get insights about your meetings and relationships.
+*   If you choose to connect Cortana to your work or school account, Cortana can access data stored in Microsoft 365 to help you stay up to date, manage your email and calendar, and get insights about your meetings and relationships.
 *   Choosing to connect Cortana to LinkedIn allows Microsoft to access your LinkedIn data so Cortana can give you more personalized information and recommendations.
 It also enables LinkedIn to access the name, email address, job title, and company name of people you are meeting with to retrieve relevant information about those contacts.
 *   Cortana allows you to connect to third-party services to do more and get additional experiences from the third-party service.
 Cortana may also personalize your experiences based on your use of third-party skills.
 With your permission, **Cortana can send information about you along with your request to third-parties that ask for it**.
 For instance, when you ask Cortana to request you a ride, the ride provider will ask for your current location.
 Third-party skills provide their own separate terms and privacy statements.
 Please review those carefully before allowing Cortana to send information to them.